 Growing up as an adoptee, I always had the first day of school fun fact down to an art.
 I was so proud of being an adopted child and would boast of two parents’ abundant love for me.
 All I knew about adoption was joy and pride.
 When I became pregnant as a teen, that slowly started to get diluted.
 I looked into adoption when I was unexpectedly pregnant because it was an obvious choice for me, but at that time, I couldn’t make that choice.
 I ended up parenting, very poorly mind you, for six months.
+I had grief.
 I was a child trying to still be young and free, with a child.
 It doesn’t work.
 I quickly realized that life was not what I wanted for my son, and thankfully, my parents offered to adopt him.
 Fast forward through a couple of years of looking for my worth in men, and I found myself back in the same predicament as before.
 I was pregnant, single, and a mess.
 While I was in a better season at 21 than I was at 18, I still was not in a stable place financially or mentally.
 I decided that I wanted to make an adoption plan.
 So I went to a local agency and began my second adoption journey.

 Stage 1: Denial